×

 Reviewing settlement options with the client to discuss global settlement of terms taking Illinois law into consideration.

-Once Financial Affidavits and supporting financial document is exchanged, formally or informally, then support calculations can be completed, balance sheets finalized and settlement discussions can be fruitful and fully informed.
+Once Financial Affidavits and supporting financial documents are exchanged, formally or informally, then support calculations can be completed, balance sheets finalized and settlement discussions can be fruitful and fully informed.
 The only way for a settlement to occur is for both parties to reach a comprehensive agreement on the terms so that the attorneys can prepare the marital settlement agreement outlining the mutual understanding for future presentation to the court.
 Settlement discussions take finesse, patience and expertise about the laws, the history and facts of the case, and the financial picture.
 With decades of experience in this field, our team knows how to negotiate, mediate and litigate any case to conclusion.

 6. Discussing alternatives to litigation: mediation